flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

 and public keys.

 To be able to send commands, a client must:
+- have the password of the `mcollective` RabbitMQ user (to connect to the middleware),
 - establish a SSL connection with the middleware,
-- have the shared password,
 - have the shared public key of the servers (to send encrypted messages to the servers),
 - have its own couple of private and public keys.

 To be able to receive and execute commands from a client, a server must:
+- have the password of the `mcollective` RabbitMQ user (to connect to the middleware),
 - establish a SSL connection with the middleware,
-- have the shared password (the same as the client of course),
 - have the public key of the client (to send encrypted messages to the client),
 - have the shared private and public keys of the servers.